MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database.md

 1. Launch the administrator's utility and:

-   1. [Restart the web node](admin-utility.md#startstop).
-The database is created for you when you restart.
+   1. [Restart the web node](admin-utility.md#startstop) and the database is created upon restart.

    1. [Run the diagnostic tests](admin-utility.md#test) to ensure the connection can be made to your new database.